The Exciting Ford New Car Model Range

 Find out more about ULEZ emission standards, daily charges and penalty charges, plus information on how to avoid having to pay the charge for: Cars or Vans.

-Bath and Birmingham are set to launch Clean Air Zones in 2021.
+To improve air quality, some local authorities are introducing clean air zones.
+If your vehicle exceeds emission standards, you may have to pay a charge if you drive in a clean air zone.
 Buses, coaches, heavy goods vehicles, taxis and private hire vehicles will be charged for driving within the zone’s boundary if they don’t meet minimum emissions standards.